M66B/FairEmail/FAQ.md

 but will also leak your IP address.
 See also this question: [Why email's link is more dangerous than web search's link?](https://security.stackexchange.com/questions/241139/why-emails-link-is-more-dangerous-than-web-searchs-link).

-This BBC article is worth reading: [Spy pixels in emails have become endemic](https://www.bbc.com/news/technology-56071437).
+This BBC article is worth reading as well: [Spy pixels in emails have become endemic](https://www.bbc.com/news/technology-56071437).

 Opening attachments or viewing an original message might load remote content and execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.

 Note that your contacts could unknowingly send malicious messages if they got infected with malware.

-FairEmail formats messages again causing messages to look different from the original, but also uncovering phishing links.
+FairEmail formats messages again causing messages to look different from the original, but also uncovering phishing links, etc.

 Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardized.